Sorin05/Portofolio-2-project/README.md

 #### Navigation

 - The game and highscores page  have a home icon that allows the user to return to the home screen.
 This allows the user to navigate to play the game or see highest score.

+#### Audio

+- When clicked on, the icon changes it's colour to red if the answer it's wrong and when the answer its correct the colour changes to green and plays a sound.

+### Credits

+* [Am I Responsive](http://ami.responsivedesign.is/#) is used to display responsiveness on different devices.

+* Code Institute "Love Maths" project and Dev Ed on youtube provided me with inspiration for the project.

+#### Browser Testing

+The site was tested on multiple browsers such as Chrome, Safari, FireFox, and works as intended.